-The hospital, which became part of UPMC in 1999, also serves men and has created specialty programs in geriatrics, cardiology, bariatrics and orthopedic surgery.
+The hospital, which became part of UPMC in 1999, also serves men and has installed specialty programs in geriatrics, cardiology, bariatrics and orthopedic surgery.
 Baverso said about half of emergency department visits involve patients who are not seeking women's care such as obstetrics or gynecology.

 “Magee has turned into an all-service hospital,” said Dr. Joe Suyama, Magee's chief of emergency services.
-“It has become a hospital not just for women's health but serving all types of persons.”
+“It has become a hospital not just for women's health, but serving all types of persons.”

 The emergency department covers 13,000 square feet and has 22 private beds, compared with 14 semi-private beds at the previous location.
 Features include a critical care bay for obstetrics patients as well as ultrasound equipment fully dedicated to emergency patients.

 Officials originally planned to place the ER in the front of the hospital along Halket Street.
-But the option would have created congestion of ambulances at the entrances and inconvenienced neighbors who live along the street, officials said.
+But the option would have caused congestion of ambulances at the entrances and inconvenienced neighbors who live along the street, officials said.

 Luis Fábregas is Trib Total Media's medical editor.
 Reach him at 412-320-7998 or firstname.lastname@example.org.